AnaBondiguel/ruby-flowershop-app/README.md

 ![Feature4](Feature4.png)

 # R8 Design help documentation which includes a set of instructions which accurately describe how to use and install the application.
-## steps to install the application
+## Steps to install the application

 Step 1 Break down the problem